Legal Writing for Civil Litigation (S)

 LAW JD 712

-This class is designed to give students experience in legal writing civil litigation.
+This class is designed to give students experience in legal writing for civil litigation.
 Over the course of the semester, students will work on the various stages of a federal court litigation from pre-complaint investigation through dispositive motions.
-There will opportunities to draft a variety of litigation documents, including complaints, discovery, motions, and memos.
+There will be opportunities to draft a variety of litigation documents, including complaints, discovery, motions, and research memos.
 Students will complete multiple drafts of key documents and will meet individually with the instructor to discuss the drafts.
 Students will focus on using the facts to tell their clients' story and making persuasive, winning arguments.
 In class, students will discuss a range of strategic questions including developing viable causes of action, identifying critical facts, and using written discovery to obtain information.
-Additionally, students will participate in-class exercises designed to improve the students' skills in writing, fact-gathering and argument.
-NOTES: This class does not satisfy the upper-class writing requirement. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+Additionally, students will participate in several in-class exercises designed to improve the students' skills in writing, fact-gathering and argument.
+UPPER-CLASS WRITING REQUIREMENT: This Dedicated Writing Class may be used to satisfy the requirement.
+RESTRICTION: Students may not enroll in both Legal Writing for Civil Litigation and Persuasive Writing: Trial Level (JD 713). ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.